Miguel Luís: International career

 A Portugal international from under-15 level onwards, Luís was part of the under-17 team that won the 2016 UEFA European Championship in Azerbaijan.
 He scored 5–0 wins over the hosts in the opening game and Austria in the quarter-finals.

 Luís was a European runner-up in 2017 and champion in 2018 with the under-19s, netting twice in the group stage of the latter competition in Finland.
 He earned his first cap for the under-21 side on 5 September 2019, featuring 48 minutes in a 4–0 victory against Gibraltar in the 2021 UEFA European Championship qualifiers.

+Personal life

+Luís' father, Nuno, was also a professional footballer.
+A right-back, he represented mainly Académica and S.C.
+Campomaiorense.